-Moreover, the characteristic of the criminal who acts within this basis is the logical place to start.
-The criminal theoretically, operates within a “principle of least effort”, meaning that we assume that they would do what is easiest therefore the majority of corpses are in shallow graves.
-This is meanly due to the “fear of light” and the “fear of time” under which they operate so according to these principles it wouldn’t have been done in broad daylight and will be done hastily.
+Moreover, the characteristic of the criminal who acts on this basis is the logical place to start.
+The criminal theoretically operates within a “principle of least effort”, meaning we assume they would do what is easiest.
+Therefore, the majority of corpses are in shallow graves.
+This is mainly due to the “fear of light” and the “fear of time”; according to these principles, it is unlikely the burial was carried out slowly in broad daylight.
 Another principle the criminal would act under is the “path of least resistance” whereby the body would be dumped within a short distance of the murder scene, especially when surrounded by rugged terrain.
-Otherwise, bodies are also generally found on the right side of the road (where the driver is on the left of the car – e.g. in the US) where the body has been pushed out of the passenger side.
+Otherwise, bodies are also generally found on the right side of the road (if the driver is on the left of the car) where the body has been pushed out of the passenger side.

 Finding clandestine graves requires knowledge, skill and man power and is generally very difficult to do unless you have the latest technology and scientific research.
-Overtime, around the perimeter of the burial pit, one would see a depression around the edges where the soil falls in an pulls at the side.
+Over time, around the perimeter of the burial pit, one would see a depression around the edges where the soil falls in and pulls at the side.
 A secondary depression would occur where the stomach cavity was.